coti-io/coti-remix-plugin/README.md

     | Location in remix       | Side Panel             |

     Once the values are filled in, click ok.
 The plugin will appear on the left part of the panel.

+## Working with Encrypted Data

+The COTI Remix plugin will automatically encrypt/decrypt values of type `IT` (input text) and `CT` (cipher text).

+For `IT` (input text) value types, only cleartext is required, the encryption is performed automatically by the plugin.